| +Home | Museum | Wanted | Specs | Previous | Next |

 keys that are mechanically linked so that only one can be depressed at any

 functions.
-When the mode is in "AUTO", then the calculator activates the
+When the mode is in [AUTO], then the calculator activates the

-programmer functions.
+programming functions.
 Three more keys under a lid to protect them from

 accidental activation control the programming mode of the machine.